DanielaJureckova/bikesharing-brno/README.md

 # Bike sharing
-project procedure and documentation for Data academy
+project procedure and documentation for Bike sharing project in Data academy